Globally coupled Anosov diffeomorphisms: Statistical properties: The system and the statement of the main result

 \subsection{Anisotropic BV}

 \ \\ The following anisotropic Banach spaces, introduced in \cite{BL21}, will play a crucial role in this paper.
 To define these spaces, we need to consider appropriate foliations of $M$ and test functions suited to such foliations.
-The spaces $\Omega_{L,q,l}$ collect pairs $(W,\varphi)$ where $W$ is a foliation, while $\varphi$ is a test function on $M$ with controlled regularity on $W$.
+The spaces $\Omega_{L,q,l}$ collect pairs $(W,\varphi)$ where $W$ is a foliation, $\varphi$ is a test function on $M$ with controlled regularity on $W$, while the labels of the $L,q, l$ are numbers: $L>0$ is a uniform bound on some regularity class of the foliations, $q\in\mathbb N$ is the number of derivatives we consider along the stable direction and $l$ is the dimension of the target Euclidean space of $\varphi$.
 For a precise definition see \eqref{eq:measure} in the Appendix \ref{sec:foliation} and consult \cite{BL21} for a detailed discussion.
 Given a function $h\in\C^1(M,\CC)$ we define

 for any $q\in\NN\cup\{0\}$ and some fixed $a>0$.
 Let $\B^{0,q}$ be the Banach space obtained by completing $\C^1(M,\RR)$ in the $\|\cdot\|_{0,q}$ norm.
 For each $h\in\B^{0,q}$ let

 We then define $\B^{1,q}:=\{h\in\B^{0,q}\;|\; \|h\|_{1,q}<\infty\}$.